rebhyy/stealth_stash/README.md

 ## Get Involved

 Join us on our mission to redefine the landscape of decentralized finance.
-Contribute to our open-source project on [GitHub](https://github.com/mrtnetwork/mrtwallet) or connect with our community on [Telegram](https://t.me/blockchain_web3_solidity).
+Contribute to our open-source project on [GitHub](https://github.com/rebhyy/stealth_stash) or connect with our community on [Telegram](https://t.me/blockchain_web3_solidity).

-Thank you for choosing OnChain Wallet as your trusted partner in the world of decentralized finance.
+Thank you for choosing Stealth Stash as your trusted partner in the world of decentralized finance.

 ## Support